MehmetColaak/Colak-Notes/MasterThesis/Chapter 2 - Background and Related Works to Embracing Sphere.md

 Both of the consoles and the examples that we covered is utilizing haptic capabilities of their gamepads quite intuitive.
 In "Chapter 1 - Introduction, Embracing Sphere and My Own Perception" section we mentioned an old technology of Playstation 2 Dualshock 2 in figure \ref{}, the haptic technology back then was using weighted motors that spinning off-center to create a general rumble and it was quite low resolution and not expressive enough in comparison today's haptic technologies that uses linear resonant actuators\cite{}.
 The DualSense and Joy-Cons haptic actuators are basically small speakers that can playback low frequencies good and clear for haptic feeling.

+To test DualSense haptic capabilities I prepared a recording setup.
+The setup includes 1 low frequency contact microphone (Lom Geofon) and a sound device (Audient EVO 4) for recording.

+IMAGE

+In the test I played first couple minutes of the Astro's Playroom and simultaneously recorded DualSense vibrations with a microphone setup shown in the figure \ref{} and recorded a video of this process.
+The test focus is analyzing haptic output for main character Astro's footsteps on different materials.
+In game audio practice footsteps designed with variations on different materials\cite{}.
+In Astro's Playroom haptic feedback also varies according to a material which Astro is stepping.

+IMAGE

+Above figure \ref{} is showing the waveforms of 4 different haptic footstep signal on different material.
+As we can see from the waveforms, glass and sand footsteps has more high frequency and specifically sand footstep has noisy texture.
+The test results shows us the variations on haptic signals for different texture needs.
+Game audio designers, deliberately designed another layer to enhance multi-modal stimulation.

 **Case Study: Racing Simulations**
 Throughout my research I've explained many different inspirations that I had for the Embracing Sphere.
 Audio-tactile interfaces I have discovered, includes many artworks, interactive media or video games that might have been relatively linked with Embracing Sphere in concept or software/hardware side.